surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.35.0-rc.1 =
+= 8.35.0-rc.2 =

-(2021/07/08) Fix for possible critical error when creating a new order in WooCommerce with The SEO Framework plugin.
+(2021/07/08) Updated the SSO &gt; Dashboard &gt; Cache Status metabox.
+Removed options from the SSO &gt; Advanced Settings &gt; Caching tab.
+Fix for possible critical error when creating a new order in WooCommerce with The SEO Framework plugin.

 = 8.34.0 =